-How many stamps for 3 oz?
+How many stamps for a 3 oz letter?

 How many stamps do I need for a 3 oz letter?